A Micro-Ellipsoid Model for Wet Porous Materials Rendering: WetSpongeCake: A BSDF model with porosity and saturation

 \subsection{Single scattering}

-The single scattering within a medium with thickness $T$ can be computed by the integral over the depth of the single scattering vertex~\cite{Wang:2022:sponge}, as shown in Fig.~\ref{fig:BSDFConfig}.
-At each single scattering vertex, we compute our two-Gaussian phase function, the extinction of the particles and the liquid, together with cosine terms due to the change of the integration domain.
-When there are multiple particles in the medium, we blend the phase functions with blending weights, and notate the blended phase function as $\overline{f}_{p}$.
-Then, the BRDF can be formulated as:
+The single scattering within a medium with thickness $Z$ can be computed by the integral over the depth of the single scattering vertex~\cite{Wang:2022:sponge}.
+At each single scattering vertex, we compute phase function, the extinction of the particles and the liquid, together with cosine terms due to the change of the integration domain.
+Then, the BRDF and BTDF can be formulated as: